Steellgold/linkfy/README.md

 * [Learn about ts-node](https://www.npmjs.com/package/ts-node)

 ## Contact:
-If you have any questions or feedback about Linkfy, please feel free to reach out to the development team at @Steellgold and @vmarlowe.
-We're always here to help!
+If you have any questions or feedback about Linkfy, please feel free to reach out to the development team at @Steellgold.
+We're always here to help! via Twitter or email: contact@steellgold.fr